-Briana is Special Counsel in our Family Law team.
+Briana is a Principal in our Family Law team.
 She has expertise in all aspects of family law, including complex property, parenting and child support matters.

-Briana commenced her legal career in general practice, where she gained broad experience in commercial, litigation, property and estate (planning and litigation) and criminal law, whilst maintaining her family law practice.
-She has practised exclusively in Family Law for more than 11 years.
+Briana Kotzapavlidis commenced her legal career in general practice, where she gained broad experience in commercial, litigation, property and estate (planning and litigation) and criminal law, whilst maintaining her family law practice.
+She has practised exclusively in Family Law for more than 14 years and was promoted to principal in 2018.

 Briana has experience in difficult property cases, concerning companies, trusts and businesses and involving complex taxation issues.
 She acts in a range of parenting matters, including international issues such as relocation and child abduction cases under the Hague Convention.
 Briana regularly assists her clients to negotiate parenting arrangements which are in the best interests of their children.